provocon/coremedia-build-docker/README.md

 This repository provides an image for use with [podman][podman], Docker, and similar systems with the required tools to build [CoreMedia][coremedia] Content Cloud 11, Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
-Supports platform versions range from 17nm to 23nm.
+Supported platform versions range from 17nm to 23nm.

 Images started to be available for AMD64/x86_64 and ARM64/Aarch64 respectively.